nanthagabriel/nanthagabriel/README.md

 My journey is one of growth and resilience, fueled by the same passion for storytelling I honed in my films.
 This repository is my roadmap to becoming a **Data Storyteller**, using data to craft compelling narratives that captivate and more importantly to inform.

 The people around me say it’s a long shot, but hey, I’m the one taking aim and if there’s one thing the film industry has taught me, it’s perseverance. **I don't need luck, I have algorithms.**

-Check out my [learning-projects](https://github.com/nanthagabriel/learning-projects) here.
-I’ll be updating my projects and practices as I learn along the way and progress toward my goal.
+I’ll be updating my progress, practices and projects here.
+Check out my [learning-projects](https://github.com/nanthagabriel/learning-projects).

 ---